Q: Why did you create your SAT and ACT courses?

 Q: Does your course cover the new Digital SAT?

-A: The College Board has introduced a new digital version of the SAT which is currently being administered to students internationally and will be the standard for U.S. students as well from spring 2024 and on.
-We are updating our SAT course to make sure that we are properly reflecting the current version of the test.
-That full digital SAT course will be live as of the fall of 2023 and our old course will remain available inside of the same platform for students still taking the old version of the SAT in the fall of 2023.
+A: The College Board has introduced a new digital version of the SAT which will be the standard for U.S. students from spring 2024 on.
+We have updated our SAT course to properly reflect the new test, and our old SAT course will remain available inside of the same platform for students still taking the old version of the SAT in the fall of 2023.

 Q: Does going to an “elite” school really help with jobs?